 - Failure to get medical attention for dehydration or over-exertion.

-To help you better understand when a Nevada nightclub is liable for damages, our Las Vegas personal injury lawyers discuss, below:
+To help you better understand when a Nevada nightclub is liable for damages, our Nevada personal injury lawyers discuss, below:

 - 1. Who is liable for my Las Vegas nightclub injuries?

 - 1.1.
 Negligence by Las Vegas nightclub employees